felixnyamweya/wpsso-schema-json-ld/readme.txt

 **Version 1.17.2-a.1 (2017/11/08)**

 * *New Features*
-	* None
+	* Added support for the Simple Job Board plugin (Pro Version).
 * *Improvements*
-	* Added support for the Simple Job Board plugin (Pro Version).
-	* Added "Job Title" and "Employment Type" custom fields in the Social and Search Optimization metabox (Pro version).
+	* Added "Job Title", "Employment Type", and "Job Posting Expires" custom fields in the Social and Search Optimization metabox (Pro version).
 * *Bugfixes*
 	* Fixed an incorrect cache index name in the post cache clearing filter.
 * *Developer Notes*